python/cpython/Doc/library/curses.rst

    A named tuple containing the three components of the ncurses library
    version: *major*, *minor*, and *patch*.
 All values are integers.
 The components can also be accessed by name,  so ``curses.ncurses_version[0]`` is equivalent to ``curses.ncurses_version.major`` and so on.

-Available only if the ncurses library is used.
+   Availability: if the ncurses library is used.

    .. versionadded:: 3.7